What is laser dentistry?

-Robin has been using dental lasers for over 15 years and is at the forefront of laser dentistry in the UK.
-He is a member of, and on the education panel at the US Academy of Laser Dentistry and regularly presents at their international conferences.
+Our principal dentist, Robin Horton, has been using dental lasers for over 20 years and is at the forefront of laser dentistry in the UK.
+Robin is a fellow of the Academy of Laser Dentistry and lectures internationally on laser use.

 What are dental lasers used for?

-- Lasers are suitable for both treatment and diagnostic use.
+- Lasers are suitable for both treatment and to promote healing.

 - For treatment, lasers can be used on both soft tissue (such as gums) and hard tissue (such as tooth, enamel and bone).